PhysioLabXR/PhysioLabXRDocs/source/Troubleshooting.rst

 When attempting to execute ```pip install -r requirements.dev.txt``` within the PycharmProjects/PhysioLabXR directory, such an error occurs:
 **'Error: distutils.errors.DistutilsPlatformError: Microsoft Visual C++ 14.0 or greater is required.'**

-**Solution:** Please follow the `link <https://visualstudio.microsoft.com/visual-cpp-build-tools/_>`_ to download the "vs_Build Tools" and run the installer to complete the installation.
-Open Windows PowerShell and navigate to the directory where PhysioLabXR is located.
+**Solution:** Please follow the `link <https://visualstudio.microsoft.com/visual-cpp-build-tools/>`_ to download the "vs_Build Tools" and run the installer to complete the installation.
+Look for an option similar to "C++ build tools" or "Visual C++ build tools" in the list of available components.
+Make sure this option is checked.
+It's usually part of the workload named "Desktop development with C++".

+Then open Windows PowerShell and navigate to the directory where PhysioLabXR is located.
 If the error **'running scripts is disabled on this system'** occurs when attempting to run the command ```./venv/Scripts/activate```,  resolve this issue by following these steps:

 Open PowerShell as an Administrator.